Women in France: History

 The traditional role of women in French society involves domestic duties such as housekeeping, preparation of meals in the customary fashion that involves a "succession of courses eaten one at a time", child rearing, harvesting of crops, and tending to farm animals.
-Upon the onset of the industrial revolution in France, women's role changed with them becoming domestic helpers, factory workers, and washerwomen.
-This did not generally include women who had "bourgeois" status, because these women often became dependent on the financial support of their husbands; such women of upper-class status also had the tendency to send their own children to wet nurses until weaned.
+Upon the onset of the Industrial Revolution in France, women's roles changed with them becoming domestic helpers, factory workers, and washerwomen.
+That did not generally include women who had bourgeosie status, who often became dependent on the financial support of their husbands; such women of upper-class status also had the tendency to send their own children to wet nurses until weaned.

-Very slow population growth, especially in comparison to Germany continue to be a serious issue in the 1920s.
-Pronatalists wanted higher marriage rates and higher birth rates among the French, but they also encouraged immigration from Europe.
+Very slow population growth, especially compared to that of Germany, continued to be a serious issue in the 1920s.
+Natalists wanted higher marriage rates and higher birth rates among the French, but they also encouraged immigration from the rest of Europe.
 Propagandists advised women that they were abandoning their family responsibilities under the influence of feminism.
-One new role was for them to marry the immigrants and refashion them into Frenchmen.
-The Conseil Supérieur de la Natalité campaigned for provisions enacted in the Code de la Famille (1939) that increased state assistance to families with children and required employers to protect the jobs of fathers, even if they were immigrants, during the Great Depression.
+One new role was for them to marry immigrants and to refashion them into Frenchmen.
+The Conseil Supérieur de la Natalité campaigned for provisions enacted in the Code de la Famille (1939), which increased state assistance to families with children and required employers to protect the jobs of fathers, even if they were immigrants, during the Great Depression.